dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0107.md

 This chapter conceptualizes this issue by proposing the analysis of two processes from the capital perspective: capital deficit and return deficit.

-Capital deficit is the extent to which different social groups, for reasons

-Inequality in Social Capital 121

 Table 7.10.
 Access to Factory and Bureau Secretary by Tie Relationship

-of investment or opportunities, have come to possess a different quality or quantity of capital.
+Capital deficit is the extent to which different social groups, for reasons of investment or opportunities, have come to possess a different quality or quantity of capital.
 Return deficit is the extent to which a given quality or quantity of capital generates differential returns for different social groups due to differential mobilization strategies, agent efforts, or institutional responses.
 Since it is assumed that social inequality results from inequality in capital, it becomes important to understand inequality in capital.
 These formulations help clarify the mechanisms by which inequality in various types of capital, including social capital, emerges for different social groups, and how it potentially affects social inequality among members of different groups.

 Data from urban China residents were used to explore these mechanisms for male and female attainment in the labor market.
 With the position-generator instrument used to measure both general and political social capital, the results confirm that Chinese female workers suffer a deficit in social capital as well as human and institutional capital.
 Males show access to a greater number of occupational and political positions, to higher positions in hierarchies, and to a greater variety of positions.